FirebirdSQL/jaybird/devdoc/jdp/jdp-2020-04-migrate-to-gradle.md

 The following alternatives were considered but rejected.

 - Use Ant+Ivy.
 Rejected given our lack of familiarity with Ivy.
 - Use Maven.
-Some of the non-standard aspects of our build are hard to do with Maven (or at least, we have never done anything similar with Maven)
+Some non-standard aspects of our build are hard to do with Maven (or at least, we have never done anything similar with Maven)

 ## Consequences